5 Written questions

 - a A case brought by someone to help him or her and all others who are similarly situated.

 - A federal court authorized by Article III of the Constitution that keeps judges in office during good behavior and prevents their salaries from being reduced.
 They are the Supreme Court (created by the Constitution) and appellate and district courts created by Congress.

 - A judicial order enforcing a right or redressing a wrong.

-5 True/False Questions
+5 True/False questions

-*in forma pauperis → Cases involving citizens of different states who can bring suit in federal courts.
+*federal question cases → Cases involving citizens of different states who can bring suit in federal courts.